google/ExoPlayer/guide.md

 information and media samples to be rendered.
 The ExoPlayer library provides several concrete `SampleSource` implementations for different use cases:

-* `ExtractorSampleSource` &ndash; For formats such as MP3, M4A, MP4, WebM, MPEG-TS and AAC.
+* `ExtractorSampleSource` &ndash; For formats such as FMP4, MP4, M4A, MKV, WebM, MP3, AAC, MPEG-TS,
+  MPEG-PS, OGG, FLV and WAV.
 * `ChunkSampleSource` &ndash; For DASH and SmoothStreaming playbacks.
 * `HlsSampleSource` &ndash; For HLS playbacks.